SOPHIE TAEUBER-ARP RESEARCH PROJECT (STARP)

 Since 1977 the Stiftung Arp e.
 V. has overseen a large part of the artistic estate of the Franco-German sculptor and poet Hans Arp (1886–1966) and of his first wife, the Swiss artist Sophie Taeuber-Arp (1889–1943).

 In 2021 the Stiftung Arp e.
-V. is contributing numerous works on loan to the major retrospective “Sophie Taeuber-Arp: Living Abstraction”, which is being organised jointly by the Museum of Modern Art (New York), the Tate Modern (London) and the Kunstmuseum Basel.
-Looking further ahead, a conference on Sophie Taeuber-Arp is planned for 2021.
+V. contributed numerous works on loan to the major retrospective “Sophie Taeuber-Arp: Living Abstraction”.
+This exhibition was organised jointly by the Museum of Modern Art (New York), the Tate Modern (London) and the Kunstmuseum Basel.
+Also in 2021, a conference on Sophie Taeuber-Arp took place.

 The Gerhard-Marcks-Haus in Bremen is a museum for modern and contemporary sculpture.
 It oversees the estate of Gerhard Marcks (1889–1981) and researches the history of modern sculpture.
 In the latter context, the “critical inventory” of Hans Arp’s sculptural oeuvre was compiled at the museum between 2010 and 2012.